Information Technology Overview

 Substitutions for department requirements are on a course-by-course basis and MUST be approved by the CS Undergraduate Coordinator.
 Instructions for this process are in the CS Undergraduate office: Harris Corporation Engineering Center (HEC 345).
 The decision is typically based on the degree of similarity of the two courses both in content and in the level of presentation.
 Regardless of transfer credit, the University and School residency requirements must be satisfied.

 Additional Information: As part of the Department of CS, the majority of core courses required of IT majors are existing courses taken from the accredited Department of CS programs in Computer Science, Computer Engineering and Electrical Engineering.
 Designed by CS faculty members, the IT curriculum provides a solid science and analytical base for students to build a life-long career.
 Although many IT programs are now appearing across the United States, no degree standards have yet been formalized, which will occur over the next few years.
-Although the BS in Information Technology program, as a new degree, has not yet undergone an accreditation review, the courses and materials are derived from the three other accredited CS programs.
+The Information Technology undergraduate program is accredited by the Computing Accreditation Commission of ABET, https://www.abet.org.